-ROOMS All Rooms \$90 + tax & fees Hotel Registration (Deadline is 01 July 2023) Registration is by phone only - (805) 928-8000 - Reference "MMOC Convention" MMOC REGISTRATION (Remove and Return with Payment) (Please Print) Name Sprouse/Guest Department Phone Email Amount enclosed Or register online @ www.m (We will have a plated lunch of Monday Lunch options: Indicate number meals for y Wednesday night dinner opt Person - Payable to MMOC - moc.org using PayPal or Zel n Monday if we do not meet to our selections: Santa Maria Southwest (tions: 1) Roasted Prime Rib of Dijon honey glazed cer Mail to 208 S. Barranca Ave. #8, Glendora, CA 91741 le (if paying by Zelle use: dwayne@mmoc.org as recipient) he 30-person minimum requirement for a buffet) Tri-tip sandwich with fruit salad Chicken Sandwich with Cole slaw of Beef 2) Chicken Cordon Bleu dar plank salmon (Sunday 09/10), indicate how many in your party If you have any questions co The 94th Annual Convention is an Alaskan Cruise!!!
+ROOMS All Rooms \$90 + tax & fees Hotel Registration (Deadline is 01 July 2023)

+Registration is by phone only - (805) 928-8000 - Reference "MMOC Convention"

+MMOC REGISTRATION (Remove and Return with Payment) (Please Print) Name Sprouse/Guest Department Phone Email Amount enclosed Registration deadline is 01 July 2023 Attendance fee is \$125 Per Person - Payable to MMOC - Mail to 208 S. Barranca Ave. #8, Glendora, CA 91741 Or register online @ www.mmoc.org using PayPal or Zelle (if paying by Zelle use: dwayne@mmoc.org as recipient) (We will have a plated lunch on Monday if we do not meet the 30-person minimum requirement for a buffet) Monday Lunch options: Indicate number meals for your selections: Santa Maria Tri-tip sandwich with fruit salad

+The 94th Annual Convention is an

+Alaskan Cruise!!!